ManiGillier/glados/Asm/asm_explanation.md

 ### Label

-label : Name of the function + ':'
+label : Name of the label

 ### Unary Operation

+pop do the math and push

 not: Inverse the bit(s).
 lnot: Logical not, inverse the value of a boolean.
 neg: Negate the value.

 ### Binary Operation

+pop the 2 on top of stack do the math and push the result

-and : Copies a bit if it exist in both operands (value)
+and : Copies a bits if it exist in both operands (value)
-nor: Copies a bit if it exist in either operands (value)
+nor: Copies a bits if it exist in either operands (value)
 land: Logical and, <!-- if both of the value are true then return true else false -->
 land: If both value are True return True else return False
 lor: logical or,